Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 # Instalation

-To install this package please run the following command
+To install this package please run the following command:

 ``` cmd
 pip install cane